-- Risks, impacts and opportunities linked to the Project activities; - Change, including planned or new development and or new/modified activities; - Abnormal conditions and reasonably foreseeable emergency situations; - Project timescales and potential impacts associated with seasonality; - Stakeholder perception; - Compliance obligations; - Risks inherent in the supply chain in addition to those on-site; and - Linkages with the Project's Health and Safety Management System.
+- Risks, impacts and opportunities linked to the Projects activities; - Change, including planned or new development and or new/modified activities; - Abnormal conditions and reasonably foreseeable emergency situations; - Projects timescales and potential impacts associated with seasonality; - Stakeholder perception; - Compliance obligations; - Risks inherent in the supply chain in addition to those on-site; and - Linkages with the Projects' Health and Safety Management Systems.

-The identification of aspects/risks and impacts should be documented, linked to associated proposed controls and updated as and when Project or environmental & social circumstances change.
+The identification of aspects/risks and impacts should be documented, linked to associated proposed controls and updated as and when the Projects or environmental & social circumstances change.